When the W3C defined the HTML DOM specification much of what they included

 element under a property name that corresponds with their

-(at least on more recent browsers).
+ID (at least on more recent browsers).

 The main argument in favour of using shortcut accessors (apart from the